chirimalance-tech/cNBextended/README.md

 # cNBextended
 Useful resources developed in R that can be used to understand and implement an extesion of the Contaminated Negative Binomial Regression Model (cNB-RM).

-Building on the cNB-RM see "https://github.com/arnootto/cNB"
+# SHINY APP
+Along with the development of a R package A R shiny app was developed to explore the behaviours of the cNB-RM The app is avaliable here "https://chirimalance-tech.shinyapps.io/cNBextendedApp/"

+# Example
+Using the package.
+Code to reproduce Table 4(b) "Number of visits to the physicians office"

+```
 To install the package, use the following code in R

-```
 install.packages("devtools")
 library(devtools)
 install_github("chirimalance-tech/cNBextended")